ArthurKimGl19/eateryGenerator/README.md

 ### `npm run s3-upload`

 After you run the npm run build command above, run this command to deploy the contents of the build folder to the s3 bucket currently used to host this application.
+Make sure to update the package.json file to have the correct s3 bucket name for where you want to host your application.

 ### `npm run eject`